 application traffic has traditionally been important for infrastructure

-operations to maintain security, troubleshooting, and compliance and perform
+operations to maintain security, troubleshooting, and compliance mechanisms,

-resource planning.
-With the technological advances and growth in cloud-based
+and to perform resource planning.
+With the technological advances and growth in

-applications, it has become imperative to gain increased visibility into the
+cloud-based applications, it has become imperative to gain increased visibility

-network traffic.
-Traditional approaches to gain visibility into network traffic
+into the network traffic.
+Traditional approaches to gain visibility into

-are expensive and rigid, making it difficult for managers of large-scale
+network traffic are expensive and rigid, making it difficult to do in

-Cisco Nexus Data Broker with Cisco Nexus Switches provides a software-defined,
+Cisco Nexus Data Broker Embedded with Cisco Nexus Switches provides a software-defined,

 programmable solution to aggregate copies of network traffic using Switched

-Port Analyzer (SPAN) or network Test Access Point (TAP) for monitoring and
+Port Analyzer (SPAN) or network Test Access Points (TAP) for monitoring and

 visibility.
 As opposed to traditional network taps and monitoring solutions,